 2) War Pigs – Black Sabbath (1970)

 It’s just War Pigs, innit?
 Patton’s purposefully nasal delivery on The Real Thing conveniently aligns with that of Ozzy Osbourne and then some, Bordin’s dexterous drumming and Gould’s boulder-breaking bass being more than a match for Sabbath’s Bill Ward/Geezer Butler rhythm section.
 And no, Jim Martin’s not Tony Iommi, but his colourful delivery further ensures that this is more than just a ploddy rehash.
 The best Sabbath cover ever?
 Probably.
-We just wish Faith No More had played this when they supported Sabbath at Hyde Park a couple of years back, though.
+We just wish Faith No More had played this when they supported Black Sabbath in London a few years ago, though.

 Probably the most Faith No More cover by being one of the least Faith No More covers, this rendition of the Commodores’ smooth-operating hit is painfully faithful to the original and, being so, topped the Australian singles chart and bagged the UK’s #3 spot upon release.
 Inquisitive Lionel Richie fans must have loved picking up the album it came from, Angel Dust, and being greeted with songs like Jizzlobber, Crack Hitler and lyrics about blowjobs.
 Genius.